ASnailman777/SnailLand/README.md

-Welcome to SnailLand, a small github page dedicated to my games.
+Welcome to SnailLand, a small github page dedicated to Team Snalkin's games.
 Here you can download and play them.
-Here are my games:
+Here are our games:

 # Ωmega Hell
 > *An FPS, where a robot fights more robots in a digital hellscape*